 There are many different types of holsters and methods of carrying concealed.
 The number of options and considerations can be overwhelming if you don’t know where to start.
 Each holster has its strengths and limitations.
 Your body type, daily activities, and clothing choices will dictate what will work best and which holster to choose.

 Do I need a holster to conceal carry?

 In most states, no specific laws require an individual who is legally permitted to carry a concealed firearm to use a holster.
 However, some states do have requirements for how a firearm is carried, such as requiring the use of a holster that covers the trigger guard.
 Additionally, even in states without such requirements, it is generally recommended that individuals use a holster to safely and securely carry their firearm.
 Carrying a firearm without a holster can increase the risk of accidents, such as an unintentional discharge, and can also make it difficult to quickly access the firearm if needed.
 Therefore, while not required by law, it is highly advisable to use a holster when carrying a concealed firearm in the United States.

 8 Factors to Consider when Choosing a Concealed Carry Holster

 Your holster must:

-Allow a consistent good grip and draw.
-If your gun sits too low in the holster, it will be extremely difficult to get a consistent grip and draw because the grip of the gun will not be exposed enough to wrap fingers around it.
+- Allow a consistent good grip and draw.
+If your gun sits too low in the holster, it will be extremely difficult to get a consistent grip and draw as the gun will not be exposed enough.
 If the gun isn’t held tight in the holster, your grip and draw won’t be consistent either.